JeffreybVilla/100DaysOfPython/Day 6 Functions & Karel/1) Python Functions.md

 ## How to Call a Function in Python?
     - Call a function by its name.
     - If the function accepts parameters, we have to pass them while calling the function.

+    """
+    hello()
+    sum = add(10, 5)
+    print(f"sum is {sum}"
+    """

+    - We are calling hello() & add() functions that are defined by us.
+    - Also calling print() function that is built-into Python.

+## Python Function Types
+    - 2 tpyes of funcitons in Python.
+    1. Built-in functions: Functions provided by the Python language such as print(), len(), int(), etc
+    2. User-defined functions: Functions defined by us in a Python program.

+## Can a Function have default parameter value?